airr-community/ogrdb/scripts/readme.md

 Note that the read_file name is used as a prefix to the output file names.
 They will be written to the directory containing the read file.

-Please upload the plots file as an attachment to the Notes section of your OGRDB submission.
+If you are submitting inferences to OGRDB, you will be prompted to upload the genotype file.
+Please upload the plots file as an attachment to the Notes section of your submission.

 ### Plots